Where to Stay in Barcelona: Top Neighborhoods for Travelers

 Barri Gòtic (Gothic Quarter)

-What's better than in the winding, narrow streets of the Gothic Quarter?
-This historic neighborhood is a mix of ancient history and vibrant nightlife.
+What's better than getting lost in the winding, narrow streets of the Gothic Quarter?
+This historic neighborhood is a mix of and vibrant nightlife.

 Attractions: Discover the Barcelona Cathedral, charming squares, and the atmospheric Plaça del Rei.
 Plus, you're just steps away from the Picasso Museum!